Attendance Allowance - your circumstances

 Living in Northern Ireland

-To get Attendance Allowance you must generally:
+To get Attendance Allowance you must:

-- be present in Northern Ireland
+- be normally resident and present in Northern Ireland

 - have been in Northern Ireland, Great Britain, the Isle of Man, Jersey or Guernsey for at least 26 weeks out of the last 52 weeks (this does not apply for people paid under the special rules)